 For more information on depression, alcohol use disorders, opioid use disorders and other behavioral conditions, access the Optum website providerexpress.com > Clinical Resources > Behavioral Health Toolkit for Medical Providers.
 You may also email your request to BHInfo@uhc.com.

-Optum offers a 24/7 helpline for care providers and patients to:
+Optum offers a 24/7 helpline for health care providers and patients to:

-Care providers and patients can call 1-855-780-5955 or use the live chat feature on liveandworkwell.com > Mind & Body > Substance Use Disorder/Addiction.
+Health care providers and patients can call 1-855-780-5955.
+More information is available at liveandworkwell.com > Mind & Body > Substance Use Disorder/Addiction.